 The Audit Committee functions pursuant to a written charter adopted by the Board, the most recent version of which was filed as Appendix A to the Company's 2018 Annual Meeting proxy statement.
-The Audit Committee charter governs the operations of the Audit Committee and sets forth its responsibilities, which include providing assistance to the Board with the monitoring of: (i) the integrity of ANGI's financial statements, (ii) the effectiveness of ANGI's internal control over financial reporting, (iii) the qualifications and independence of ANGI's independent registered public accounting firm, (v) ANGI's risk assessment and risk management policies as they relate to financial and other risk exposures and (vi) the compliance by ANGI with legal and regulatory requirements.
+The Audit Committee charter governs the operations of the Audit Committee and sets forth its responsibilities, which include providing assistance to the Board with the monitoring of: (i) the integrity of ANGI's financial statements, (ii) the effectiveness of ANGI's internal control over financial reporting, (iii) the qualifications and independence of ANGI's independent registered public accounting firm, (iv) the performance of ANGI's internal audit function and independent registered public accounting firm, (v) ANGI's risk assessment and risk management policies as they relate to financial and other risk exposures and (vi) the compliance by ANGI with legal and regulatory requirements.
 It is not the duty of the Audit Committee to plan or conduct audits or to determine that ANGI's financial statements and disclosures are complete, accurate and have been prepared in accordance with generally accepted accounting principles and applicable rules and regulations.
 Management is responsible for the Company's financial reporting process, including systems of internal control over financial reporting.
 The independent registered public accountants are responsible for performing an independent audit of the Company's consolidated financial statements and the effectiveness of the Company's internal control over financial reporting in accordance with the standards of the Public Company Accounting Oversight Board, and to issue a report thereon.
 The Audit Committee's responsibility is to engage the independent auditor and otherwise to monitor and oversee these processes.